 North Georgia Technical College has contracted with Nelnet, a third party vendor, to provide a payment plan option for students.
 Tuition payment plans break down tuition balances into affordable monthly payments.
 There is no interest, payment options are flexible, and setup fees are charged.
-Information regarding dates of enrollment and payment requirements are available from Financial Aid advisors as well as the Cashier's Office during the academic enrollment period for each semester.
+Information regarding dates of enrollment and payment requirements are available from Financial Aid Advisors as well as the Business Office.